IHEC/ihec-ecosystems/JSON_Data_Hub_Validator/README.md

 #Data hub validation

 **validateHub.py** can be used as a standalone tool to validate an IHEC data hub JSON document.
+You'll need Python with the dependencies in requirements.txt in order to use it.

 **data_hub_schema.json** can be used with other external JSON validation tools.